keithtse/publications/README.md

-This repository contains all my peer-reviewed publications (conference proceedings, working papers, book chapters, journal articles).
+This repository contains all my peer-reviewed publications (conference proceedings, working papers, book chapters, journal articles) as well as other types of publication like blogposts and translations.